The overall Kilimanjaro success rate is 70-80%.

-See our breakdown below to choose the route with the highest Kilimanjaro success rate.
+See our breakdown below to help you choose the route with the highest Kilimanjaro success rate.

 Plan your Kilimanjaro trek